 What I am offended by is when people don’t take the condition seriously.
 There was a video going around facebook a few months ago mocking people on a gluten free diet and what a pain in the a_ _ they are at parties and in restaurants.
 “Oh look at me, I’m gluten intolerant, I need special attention.”
 Did you see that one?
 What did you think?
 I took exception that because I’m that person who is the pain in restaurants and at parties and it’ not comfortable or fun for me.
 I do not enjoy the attention, and I know a lot of other people feel the same way.
-And of course there was that irritating Super Bowl / Nascar ad last year that was happily altered.
+And of course there was that irritating Super Bowl / Nascar ad a few years ago that was happily altered.
 Some will say, “Lighten up”, “have a sense of humour.”
 A sense of humour is definitely necessary, but there is a fine line, and I think people making those mocking videos and ads are adding confusion to an already not well understood problem.
 Of course they are always prefaced by “oh this isn’t directed at you, you have and actual medical condition but lots of people on gluten free diets don’t”.
 Okay, fair enough, but still, who are they to decide who needs to be on a gluten free diet and who doesn’t and is therefore deserving of the mocking?

 So what do you think?
 Do you find these things offensive, or only in certain circumstances?
 Check out my facebook page and leave a comment.
 I’d love to hear from you!